josecastillolema/mini-nfv/README.md

 --------------
 In order to use the NFV Orchestrator [POX](https://github.com/noxrepo/pox) must be installed.
 Place [`l3_mininfv.py`](https://github.com/josecastillolema/mini-nfv/blob/master/l3_mininfv.py) in the `pox/ext` folder.
+To have NFV Orchestration capabilites mininfv must be run without the `--standalone` option and with POX controller running in the background.
 ```
 ./pox.py l3_mininfv openflow.discovery                              or
 ./pox.py log.level --DEBUG l3_mininfv openflow.discovery           (debug mode)